naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

-Rhea: Selena just said "I have an appetite for destruction" and then they reached down and untied my shoe.
+Rhea: Selena just said "I have an appetite for destruction" and then she reached down and untied my shoe.

 %